-The Balance Sheet is designed to reflect the position of the company at a particular point in time.
-Therefore, Customer or Supplier foreign exchange balances that were previously posted and are still outstanding at a month-end or year-end are more than likely to be worth a different amount since the exchange rate has probably changed since they were posted.
+The balance sheet is designed to reflect the position of the company at a particular point in time.
+The customer or supplier foreign exchange balances that were previously posted and are still outstanding at a month-end or year-end are more than likely to be worth a different amount since the exchange rate has probably changed since they were posted.

-Therefore, for the balance sheet to reflect the true and accurate value of any outstanding customer or supplier balances it is prudent to re-value these when reporting your accounts.
+Therefore, in order for the balance sheet to reflect the true and accurate value of any outstanding customer or supplier balances it is prudent to re-value these when reporting your accounts.

 Online invoicing & accounting software like Debitoor makes invoicing in foreign currencies as simple as selecting your desired currency from a drop down menu when creating your invoice.
 Read more about multi-currency invoicing.